Offbeat Travelling

 The Stans: (former) visa jungle

-Lately there have however been improvements and visa rules have eased for many nationalities.
+Lately there have been improvements as visa rules in the other Stans have eased for many nationalities.
 Also eVisas are being introduced, which makes things a lot easier.

 The Israeli stamp